Review Analysis Conclusion

 Memoir adds the weight of lived experience.
 When a story comes directly from someone who survived segregation or systemic discrimination, the historical and moral authority is unmistakable.
 Memoirs tend to resonate with teens who ask, “Did this really happen?”
 They also provide primary-source credibility for essays and presentations.

 Anthologies offer breadth.
-Because each chapter or story introduces a new voice, they naturally showcase intersectionality—how race intersects with gender, sexuality, class, and ability.
+Because each chapter or story introduces a new voice, they naturally showcase intersectionality, which is how race intersects with gender, sexuality, class, and ability.
 Anthologies are excellent for reading circles where each participant can champion a different entry, ensuring that no single narrative monopolizes the group’s idea of what it means to face prejudice.

 Curriculum and Reading Context